paddybyers/Webinos-Platform/pzpxmpp/readme.txt

 node pzpxmpp.js <jid> <password>

 2. To see if things are working.
 Start a second client for the same jid (other resource).
 You can now see the client discovering the features of the other instance and vice versa.
+After discovering you can see the clients trying to invoke each others geoLocation features and a response is being send in cleartext.

 TODOs:

 1. Correctly implement private methods as private.
+2. Think through how to pass queries and results back and forth between the xmpp connection and the webinos code.